mph-/lcapy/doc/systems.rst

 - `difference_equation()` creates discrete-time difference equation

+.. _DLTIfilter:

 Discrete-time linear time invariant filters
 ===========================================

 A discrete-time linear time invariant filter can be specified by its numerator and denominator coefficients.
 For example, a first-order, discrete-time, recursive low-pass filter can be created with:

    >>> a = symbol('a')
    >>> lpf = DLTIFilter((1 - a, ), (1, -a))